 Prostate cancer is the most common form of cancer among men after skin cancer in Los Angeles and is is also among the leading causes of death to cancer in men.
-However, this disease can be extremely curable when diagnosed in the early stages.
+However, this disease can be curable when diagnosed in the early stages.
 That is a fact, which justifies screening for prostate cancer in men, especially those who are at risk and offering them the latest diagnosis and treatment options.

 MRI Fusion Biopsy

-The board certified and award winning team of prostate cancer specialists at Comprehensive Urology uses an enhanced imaging and diagnostic technique known as MRI fusion biopsy.
-Because cancer tumors are not always detectable on ultrasound exams alone, MRI (magnetic resonance imaging) screenings can provide more detailed results.
-An MRI fusion biopsy goes a step further than the regular test.
-It merges the images and data from an ultrasound and MRI screening to offer urologists a more precise, accurate view of the prostate and more specifically the size, location, and severity of the tumor(s), which, in turn, provides improved targeting of lesions for biopsy.
+The board certified and award winning team of prostate cancer specialists at Comprehensive Urology uses an enhanced imaging and diagnostic technique known as MRI ultrasound fusion biopsy.
+Because prostate tumors are not always detectable on ultrasound imaging alone, the addition of MRI (magnetic resonance imaging) screenings can provide much better detailed results.
+This is currently the state-of-the-art technology for prostate imaging to guide biopsies and look for cancerous tumors in the gland.
+A more precise, accurate view of the prostate and more specifically the size, location, and severity of the tumor(s), which, in turn, provides improved targeting of lesions for biopsy.

 Prostate Cancer Specialists in Los Angeles

-The expert urologists at Comprehensive Urology in Los Angeles are industry leaders in prostate cancer diagnosis and treatment.
+The expert urologists at Comprehensive Urology in Los Angeles are leaders in prostate cancer diagnosis and treatment.
 They operate on the philosophy that every patient is unique and one size does not fit all when it comes to treatment and care.

-Patients can expect individualized, comprehensive exams and evaluations to determine the treatment plan most appropriate for their situation.
+Patients can expect individualized, comprehensive exams and evaluations to determine the treatment plan most appropriate for their unique situation.
 Determining the right stage and grade of prostate cancer tumors is very important in devising an adequate treatment plan for each patient, and the state-of-the-art tools available at Comprehensive Urology help to yield clearer and more accurate results than ever before.

 Traditionally, a urologist performs a prostate biopsy through the use of an ultrasound probe into the patient’s rectum.
 As the prostate is found in front of the rectum, this allows the prostate to be seen and evaluated during the procedure.
 With the guidance of the ultrasound images, tissue samples can be taken from different locations in the prostate (i.e. prostate biopsy).